Ekitia’s ethical charter

-In order to provide a framework of trust for the exchange and sharing of data between public, private and academic structures, Occitanie Data has undertaken in the summer of 2019 to draw up an Ethical Charter for the use of data.
+In order to provide a framework of trust for the exchange and sharing of data between public, private and academic structures, Ekitia (ex Occitanie Data) has undertaken in the summer of 2019 to draw up an Ethical Charter for the use of data.

-A first version of this Charter (to be downloaded below) was born from a fruitful collaboration between Occitanie Data and the BIOETHICS research team, led by Emmanuelle Rial-Sebbag (a research team specialised in ethical issues related to health innovations and attached to the University Toulouse III Paul Sabatier and INSERM).
+A first version of this Charter (to be downloaded below) was born from a fruitful collaboration between Ekitia and the BIOETHICS research team, led by Emmanuelle Rial-Sebbag (a research team specialised in ethical issues related to health innovations and attached to the University Toulouse III Paul Sabatier and INSERM).

 This first version is not, however, definitive: it is intended to be consolidated after confrontation with external views, with a view to identifying paths for improvement.
 In order to do this, our first ambition was to organise citizen co-construction workshops in the course of 2020.